gbif/data-blog/content/post/2026-06-19-catalogue-of-life-taxonomic-backbone/index.en.md

 ## GBIF Maps API

-When using the [GBIF maps api](https://techdocs.gbif.org/en/openapi/v2/maps) with a COL XR taxonKey (`taxonKey=623RM`) the addition of a checklistKey (`checklistKey=7ddf754f-d193-4cc9-b351-99906754a03b`) will return the COL XR map.
+When using the [GBIF Maps API](https://techdocs.gbif.org/en/openapi/v2/maps) with a COL XR taxonKey (`taxonKey=623RM`) the addition of a checklistKey (`checklistKey=7ddf754f-d193-4cc9-b351-99906754a03b`) will return the COL XR map.
 If omitted the GBIF backbone will be used to maintain backwards compatibility, but you will also need to use the GBIF backbone (integer) taxonKey.

 ```html
 <img src="https://api.gbif.org/v2/map/occurrence/density/{z}/{x}/{y}@1x.png?taxonKey=623RM&checklistKey=7ddf754f-d193-4cc9-b351-99906754a03b&style=purpleYellow.point" />